kkoomen/vim-doge/README.md

 # Development

-If you want to run tests locally, you can simply do so by running `./scripts/run-vader-tests.sh <path-to-vim-executable>`, for example:
+If you want to run tests locally, you can simply do so by running the command(s)
+below:

 ```
 $ ./scripts/run-vader-tests.sh vim